NamiqQadirov/SmartHomeArduinoAndroid/README.md

 Digital pin 11       -----> RX pin of HC-05 </br>
 Digital pin 10       -----> TX pin of HC-05</br>

-if you have a question or you want to be contrubitor Please contact with me ( my email is javanamiq@gmail.com).
+if you have a question or you want to be contrubitor <font color="blue">Please contact with me</font> ( my email is javanamiq@gmail.com).